The Tomb of the Cybermen: Recording

 It was produced at the end of the fourth recording block but was deliberately held back to season 5, despite the fact a 'Next Week' caption was prepared for the final episode of The Evil of the Daleks, suggesting it was originally intended to end the fourth season.

 The exterior scenes for Telos were recorded at Gerrards Cross Sand and Gravel Quarry.

 The Cybermats were controlled by various means – by wires, by wind-up clockwork, by radio-control, and some by simply being shoved into the shot.
 When the team were not filming, it was known for the people controlling the radio-controlled Cybermats to chase Deborah Watling around on set.
 The scene of the Cybermen breaking out of their tombs was filmed entirely in one take.

-In the scene where the group are at the main entrance of the tomb, Patrick Troughton and Frazer Hines worked out in secret the brief sequence where both the Doctor and Jamie go to take Victoria by the hand and end up taking each others.
+In the scene where the group are at the main entrance of the tomb, Patrick Troughton and Frazer Hines worked out in secret the brief sequence where both the Doctor and Jamie go to take Victoria by the hand and end up taking each other's.
 They knew that, with the recording schedule and the likelihood that re-takes would not be possible, it would have to be left in.